swoogles/zio-ecosystem/zio_world_presentation.md

 # Situation

+Joined Ziverge

 ZIO 2.0 approaches!

 We need the community to build on it!

 ---

-# How It Started
+# Questions

-- "Who is publishing on the 2.x releases?"
+"Who is publishing on the 2.x releases?"

-- "Who is working towards a release?"
+"Who is working towards a release?"

+"Can we track this?"

 ---
-# How It Started
+# Alpha Stages

 <img class="full-slide-image" width="850" src="images/spreadsheet_alpha.png" alt="ZIO World Presentation" />

 ---
-# Downsides
+# Excel Downsides
-- Inconsistent verbiage/focus between projects
 - Tables only take you so far
 - Manually-entered data is stale immediately